apache/ozone/hadoop-hdds/docs/content/feature/how-to-do-a-nonrolling-upgrade.md

  - Replace artifacts of all components newer version.
  - Start the SCM and DNs in a regular way.
  - Start the Ozone Manager using the '--downgrade' flag.
-    - Same conditions apply to the --upgrde and --downgrade flags.
+    - Same conditions apply to the --upgrade and --downgrade flags.